bcgov/jag-file-submission/docs/dictionary.md

 ### Package

-A package can contain one or multiple documents that have or beeing submitted electronically for a single court file number.
+A package can contain one or multiple documents that have or are being submitted electronically for a single court file number.

 ### Submission